Jennifer McCarthy - Sr. Warden

 Mac McWane - Communication and Technology

-Mac was baptized, confirmed and is engaged to be married this March at St. John’s Church.
+Mac was baptized, confirmed and married at St. John’s Church.
 Mac and his wife, Erin, who was also confirmed at St. John's, are expecting their first child.
-A Lynchburg College graduate, Mac has worked as the Safety Director for Boxley Materials Company for eight years as an estimator, project manager, and safety director.
+A Lynchburg College graduate, Mac has worked at Boxley Materials Company for eight years as an estimator, project manager, and safety director.
 Mac is a Lynchburg native whose family has been actively involved at St. John’s for several generations.
-For the last three years Mac has served the church as a Eucharistic Minister and reader for the 8 o’clock service, and is a proud member of the Watts/Bogle breakfast team.
+For the last five years Mac has served the church as a Eucharistic Minister and reader for the 8 o’clock service and is a proud member of the Watts/Bogle breakfast team.
 Having served as the Junior Warden, Mac is now a member of the Communications and Technology committee.
 Mac and Erin look forward to raising another generation of their family in St. John's church.

 Tom Jennings - Commision on Administration